hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network.html.markdown

 * `dns_servers` - (Optional) List of IP addresses of DNS servers

 -> **NOTE** Since `dns_servers` can be configured both inline and via the separate `azurerm_virtual_network_dns_servers` resource, we have to explicitly set it to empty slice (`[]`) to remove it.

+* `edge_zone` - (Optional) Specifies the Edge Zone within the Azure Region where this Virtual Network should exist.
+Changing this forces a new Virtual Network to be created.

 * `flow_timeout_in_minutes` - (Optional) The flow timeout in minutes for the Virtual Network, which is used to enable connection tracking for intra-VM flows.
 Possible values are between `4` and `30` minutes.